CrashOverride85/zc95/pcb/Readme.md

 ## Front panel

+### v1.1 (Mk2 Only)
+- Kindly designed by rootuz.
+Please note that whilst the project files (EasyEDA) & gerbers for this PCB are available, they are provided under the [CERN-OHL-S](../pcb-project/FrontPanelControls/v1_x/LICENSE.txt) licence
+- Updated to match the v1.1 FrontPanelControls board

 ### v0.5 (Mk2 only)
 - Updated for Mk2: USB-C, separate audio & serial sockets, output sockets changed from 2.5mm to 3.5mm